YosysHQ/yosys/docs/source/using_yosys/synthesis/cell_libs.rst

 Mapping to hardware
 ~~~~~~~~~~~~~~~~~~~

-.. todo:: are we recalling or is this new information

 For this example, we are using a Liberty file to describe a cell library which
 our internal cell library will be mapped to: